 Police bust global pedophile ring after fatal FBI shooting

-At least 98 people have been arrested in the United States and Australia as part of a sweeping child sex abuse probe, according to officials in both countries.
+At least 98 people have been arrested in the US and Australia as part of a sweeping child sex abuse probe, according to officials in both countries.
 The investigation was launched after two US federal agents were shot dead while pursuing a suspect in 2021.

 The FBI and the Australian Federal Police (AFP) announced the arrests during a joint press conference on Tuesday, noting that 19 people in Australia and another 79 in the US are now in custody, all facing charges linked to an alleged child abuse ring spanning multiple countries.